olle/talk-query-response/README.md

       "Snow Crash"
       "I, Robot"

 Hey, what's this!
-We now receive the same response and body payload, as before.
-This is still not a problem, nor a failure in the pattern.
-It is not possible to deter multiple responses, even from the same Publisher, and we as a consumer must be ready to handle it.
-There is nothing wrong with this Response at all.
+We now received the same response and body payload, as before.
+This is still not a problem, and it's not a flaw in the pattern.
+It is not possible to avoid multiple responses, even from the same publisher.
+As a consumer, we have to be ready to handle it.
+There is nothing wrong with this response at all.

-_Now since we've seen duplicate entries in different responses and complete duplication of full a Response, we can easily understand that a consumer implementation cannot just keep a list.
-It would suffice to use a set, and any duplicate entries will only be kept once._
+_The consumer must handle this, and can't keep the entries in a simple list.
+If we did, it would contain several duplicate entries.
+It would be enough to use a set instead, so any duplicate entries would only be kept once._

 ### So, what's in the library?

-Now let's see what we have.
+Let's see what we have.

     query: library.sci-fi
     reply-to: bookshelf/library.sci-fi#1337

-A new Query is published and we understand the `query` term to mean that there's a _need_ or interest in knowing what books are in the library.
-A successful scenario could arrive at the following Response being received.
+A new query is published and we understand the `query` term to mean that there's a _need_ or interest in knowing what books there are in the library.
+A successful scenario could arrive at the following response being consumed.

     response: bookshelf/library.sci-fi#1337
     body: